Mobile apps for business. Do you need one?

 Haven't done research?
 Don't build a mobile app for your business

 Both Google Play and App Store are full of what someone wisely called 'me-too apps', mobile applications fitting the same purposes, barely differing from one another, and buried deep in download statistics.

-The above, obviously, come with knowing your project's scope, timeline and budget.
+The above, obviously, comes with knowing your project's scope, timeline and budget.
 If you have difficulties with any of these, join a free discovery workshop at Prograils.

 Mobile website will do just fine

-How good does your business website look on various mobile devices?
-As mobile-first is a standard today, responsive web design may save you time and money needed to develop native web app, providing great mobile experience to your users.
+How well does your business website look on various mobile devices?
+As mobile-first is a standard today, responsive web design may save you the time and money needed to develop a native web app, providing a great mobile experience to your users.

-If you are a business which is just starting out and your clients reach you by making a classic Google research, mobile website will make you easier to find than competing with top apps in Google Play or App Store.
+If you are a business that is just starting out and your clients reach you by making a classic Google research, a mobile website will make you easier to find than competing with top apps in Google Play or App Store.

 Why?
 Because mobile websites support all platforms.
 You can view them on both Android and iOS with no difference.
 Hiring a right web development team comprising web developers, designers and UX/UI people can give you all you need.

 Still up for an app?
 Try React Native